lmgmiranda/data-analyst-take-home-test/README.md

 To evaluate the feature, address the following questions:

 1. Is it a useful feature for our landlords?
 2. Is there any pattern in the suggested dates?
-Could this be used to improve the feature?
+Could this be used to improve the feature, or create new ones?
 3. Does it influence the acceptance rate of our landlords, i.e. the percentage of bookings accepted?
 4. Does it influence the payment rate of our students, i.e. the percentage of bookings paid?
 5. What more data would you require to evaluate the feature and why?